What is intraday trading?

 Intraday trading capitalises on short-term movements in the price of shares.
 These traders seek to profit from fluctuations in a single trading session and don’t hold on to shares overnight or during the weekend.

 This type of trading requires complete immersion in what’s happening in the market.
-Quality research is key to spotting the right opportunities — and usually, intraday traders rely on price charts that show what’s happened to a stock’s performance in the past 60 seconds, five minutes, 15 minutes, half-hour or one hour.
+Quality research is key to spotting the right opportunities.
+Usually, intraday traders rely on price charts that show what’s happened to a stock’s performance in the past 60 seconds, five minutes, 15 minutes, half-hour or one hour.

 How intraday trading works

 Traders rely on indicators that can help suggest what will happen next.
-Moving averages look past levels of volatility to reveal underlying trends in price movements – enabling intraday traders to figure out whether shares have been depreciating or appreciating during recent trading sessions.
-Meanwhile, Bollinger Bands incorporate a stock’s deviation from the moving average – adding upper and lower bands.
-Roughly 90 per cent of price action in a security happens between these two bands, enabling intraday traders to assess levels of volatility.
+Moving averages look past levels of volatility to reveal underlying trends in price movements, enabling intraday traders to figure out whether shares have been depreciating or appreciating during recent trading sessions.
+Meanwhile, Bollinger Bands incorporate a stock’s deviation from the moving average, adding upper and lower bands.
+Roughly 90% of price action in a security happens between these two bands, enabling intraday traders to assess levels of volatility.